zer0cache/matic-docs/docs/develop/wallets/walletconnect.md

   // do stuff with returned values
   )
 ```

 ### Calling `send()` Functions

-Since writing to the blockchain requires a signature, we prompt the user on their wallet (that supports wallet connect) to sign the transaction.
+Since writing to the blockchain requires a signature, we prompt the user on their wallet (that supports WalletConnect) to sign the transaction.

-This involves two steps:
+This involves three steps:
 1. Constructing a transaction
 2. Getting a signature on the transaction
 3. Sending signed transaction

 ```js
 const tx = {